 Pain can sometimes be difficult to explain and diagnose because it’s unique to the person experiencing it.
-In order for your doctor to determine the source of the pain and provide a treatment plan, it is necessary to describe your pain as accurately as you can.
+In order for your doctor to determine the source of the pain and provide a treatment plan, it’s necessary to describe your pain as accurately as you can.

-Before talking to your doctor, ask yourself these questions:
+Before talking to your doctor, ask yourself the following questions.

-1. Where on the body does it hurt?
+- Where on the body does it hurt?
 Can you specify a body part or does it hurt all over?
 Does the pain move from one part of your body to another?

-2. Where would you place your pain on a scale of 1 to 10, 1 being no pain at all, 10 being unbearable?
+- Where would you place your pain on a scale of 1 to 10, 1 being no pain at all, and 10 being unbearable?

-3. Can you describe the nature of the pain?
-Is it aching, burning, tingling, sharp, tender, pinching, throbbing or stabbing?
+- Can you describe the nature of the pain?
+Is it aching, burning, tingling, sharp, tender, pinching, throbbing, or stabbing?
 Is it a sensation you have felt before?

-Your doctor will ask you questions like these in order to determine the source and seriousness of the pain and develop a treatment plan.
-Thinking through these questions in advance could help you find the best words to describe your pain, and hopefully lead to the most effective treatment and relief.
+Your doctor will ask you questions like these in order to determine the source and seriousness of the pain.
+This will help them develop a treatment plan.
+Thinking through these questions in advance could help you find the best words to describe your pain.
+Hopefully this will lead to the most effective treatment and relief.